apereo/cas/cas-server-documentation/protocol/REST-Protocol.md

  only soberly and with due consideration of security aspects.</p></div>

 # Components
-Support is enabled by including the following in your `pom.xml` file:
+Support is enabled by including the following to the overlay:

 ```xml
 <dependency>